robdmc/consecution/README.md

 from consecution import Node, Pipeline from math import log

-# Define several nodes to use as pipeline components

 class LinesFromFileName(Node):
     """
-    A class to extract lines from a file.
+    A node to extract lines from a file.
 The .push() method will send its argument to all downstream nodes directly connected to this one.
     The .process() method is called once for each item pushed to the node.
     """